Display Bilingual:

 • I'm five years old, it's getting cold, I've got my big coat on

-➔ Present Continuous for temporary situations
+➔ Present Continuous (getting cold)

-➔ Indirect question/Embedded question
+➔ Indirect question using "if"

-➔ Future with 'going to', Indirect Question
+➔ Future with "going to"

 • I have an excellent father, his strength is making me stronger